peterzimon/docs-api/handlebars-themes/context/index/index.md

 ## Home

 `home` is a special context which refers to page 1 of the index.
-If `home` is set, `index` is always set as well. `home` can be used to detect that this is specifically the first page of the blog and not one of the subsequent pages.
+If `home` is set, `index` is always set as well. `home` can be used to detect that this is specifically the first page of the site and not one of the subsequent pages.

 Use: `{{#is "home"}}{{/is}}` to detect this context.